This Holiday Season

 Over the last century with the increase production and distribution of alcohol from around the world and added to this mix the high volume of illicit drugs being trafficked from distant countries; Christmas season has become a hazardous time of year.
 So much so that organizations have sprung up to counter these activities such as MAAD and Arrive Alive who widely discourage driving under the influence of alcohol.
 But more recently and widespread is the “Designated Driver” concept.
 With such a large scale distribution of alcohol around the nation during any other time of year, the Christmas season has many men and women drinking to intoxication despite the counter marketing campaigns.
 The solution to this indulgence is to at least ensure they get safely home without killing themselves or others.
 It only takes a simple phone call and someone volunteers to pick you up and drive you home, how nice.

 Before our society became overly dependent on alcohol to bring out the festive season, there was another solution to being intoxicated and having to find ones way home.
-Before automobiles were sold on every street corner and household’s owned two and three vehicles, people lived closer to each other and traveled less.
+Before automobiles were sold on every street corner and household’s owned two and three vehicles, people lived closer to each other and travelled less.
 A zigzag, stumbling walk home in the fresh winter air was the most common way to safely return home in a stupor.
 The other way, if you had the means, was your horse and buggy, this was even better because you could take others drunken friends with you and all you had to do was tell the horse “Home ol’Pete!” and let horse do the driving.

 Unfortunately we don’t move around in horse and buggy anymore so this holiday season enjoy family and friends for what they are.
 Leave out the mind altering substances, you may be surprise at how much happier you will be.
 Alcohol and drugs has been a nuisance to mankind for quite some time and to counter this requires education, prevention and proper drug and alcohol rehabilitation treatment programs.